Call for Abstracts

 • Successful applications of product life cycle management, ensuring rigorous configuration control from product definition through manufacturing and disposition

-• Design and orchestration of production systems (including supply chains)
+• Design and orchestration of production systems (including supply networks)

 • Manufacturing data exchange standards (adoption, implementation, and gaps finding)